vipin-pstuff/javascript-notes/js-course-WebDevSimplified/1-beginner-JS-course-notes/8-advanced-DOM/65-advanced-todo-list.md

             - we're doing this because localStorage is site depend means if we open that site in multiple different tabs then local storage of each tab contain same data
-            - & that's create a bug because let's if we have two different application & each different application has same local storage key then they're going to be conflict each other 💡💡💡
+            - & that's create a bug or let's if we have two different application & each different application has same local storage key name then they're going to be conflict each other 💡💡💡
             - so that's why always make a global variable to store a key which any of the browser storage need especially if we're dealing with local storage
+            - simple means always create/define unique local storage key unique for each different application 💡💡💡
             - so that conflict doesn't happen with two different application instead of directly defining key name as an argument inside setItem() method of localStorage , etc 💡💡💡